All Episodes

 We have to hold fast on many fronts, and this is one.

-So as we go into this weekend of celebration of the gift God gave us all, I will set aside the socialist Scrooges who refuse to let the rest of us live the lives so many fought to give us.
+So as we go into this weekend of celebration of the gift God gave us all, I will set aside the socialist scrooges who refuse to let the rest of us live the lives so many fought to give us.

-We'll get back to battle next week, but as of today and the rest of this week, I'm going to enjoy life and my family and my faith, and I'm going to try and relax.
+But as of today and the rest of this week, I'm going to enjoy life and my family and my faith, and I'm going to try and relax.

-But when you are a powerful, influential uh member of the media like me in constant demand, relaxation is a true luxury, but I am still going to pursue it.
+But when you are a powerful, influential member of the media like me in constant demand, relaxation is a true luxury, but I am still going to pursue it.

 And I bought a ton of presents.

-I bought pres I can't tell you I've had more fun this year sending people out.
+I've had more fun this year sending people out.

 I don't have time.